-Correlates of Conscious Awareness as Reflected in Event-related EEG Potentials, Introduction to X-ray crystallography, Photonics I, Photonics II and Laser Application, Algorithmic Learning and Data Mining, Markers of awareness?
-EEG Potentials evoked by faint and masked event, Rational Drug Design, Neurobiomedicine, Artificial Life and Systems Biology, Structural aspects of protein biosynthesis, Health Technology Assessment, Deep brain stimulation in neuropsychiatric diseases, (target selection, intraoperative monitoring and results), Sparse coding and compressed sensing
+Correlates of conscious awareness as reflected in event-related EEG potentials, Introduction to X-ray crystallography, Photonics I, Photonics II and laser application, Markers of awareness?
+EEG potentials evoked by faint and masked event, Rational drug design, Neurobiomedicine, Artificial life and systems biology, Structural aspects of protein biosynthesis, Health technology assessment, Deep brain stimulation in neuropsychiatric diseases, (target selection, intraoperative monitoring and results), Sparse coding and compressed sensing

-Supervision and mentoring
+Supervision and Mentoring

 A milestone system and progress reports have been implemented as described in the initial proposal.
 Progress reports must be completed by the student and his/her supervisors.
-The main requirement for successful completion of a PhD thesis is the ability of the student to publish her/his results in a peer-reviewed international journal.
-Students are encouraged to attend scientific meetings and conferences during the first year, and can obtain travel grants.
+The main requirement for successful completion of a PhD thesis is the ability of students to publish their results in a peer-reviewed international journal.
+Students are encouraged to attend scientific meetings and conferences during the first year and can obtain travel grants.
 At the end of the second year, students are expected to present at a conference or scientific meeting.
 This gives rise to three milestones for the research section of the programme: conference participation (first year), conference paper, written by the student, possibly in collaboration with other students (second year), journal article as first author (third year).
 A travel allowance of up to 1,000 EUR per year is allocated to each student.

-For the class work, students enter into a supervision agreement with the school, fixing milestones and specific curricula for the doctoral training (see appendix).
+For the class work, students enter into a supervision agreement with the school, fixing milestones and specific curricula for the doctoral training (see the appendix).
 Students obtain credit points based on the ECTS system, which allows them to pursue a master’s degree if they decide not to complete the graduate programme.
 The Graduate School Certificate lists in detail the courses attended, the appropriate credit points and scientific achievements during the doctoral phase.
 The doctoral thesis is typically written and defended in English.
-The host university offers numerous courses which are already taught entirely in English.
-The Master’s programme on Biomedical Engineering at the host university (closely related to the research focus of the school) is currently taught in English entirely.
+The host university offers numerous courses that are already taught entirely in English.
+The master’s programme on biomedical engineering at the host university (closely related to the research focus of the school) is currently taught in English entirely.
 Supervision agreements have enough flexibility to allow for doctoral curricula consisting only of classes taught in English.

-Anticipated time to degree is 3 years for both programmes.
-Students can apply for 6-month extensions.
-The first extension can be granted by the supervisors.
-Further extensions require an application/approval by the steering committee.
+Anticipated time to a PhD degree is three years for both programmes, but students can apply for 6-month extensions.
+While the first extension can be granted by the supervisors, further extensions require an approval by the steering committee.

 Students are encouraged to transfer software / programmes / research results to industry, according to the host universities policies, and will obtain information on such policies during the first year of their enrolment.

-Previous experiences in promoting doctoral researchers
+Previous Experiences in Promoting Doctoral Researchers